SynthstromAudible/DelugeFirmware/docs/community_features.md

 at velocity 0 it would look the same as its tail (but you can't have 0 velocity).

 #### 2.2 Horizontal Menus
-- Following items display in horizontal menus on OLED, with multiple values visible and editable at the same time.
+- The menus for following items have been updated on OLED, with multiple values visible and editable at the same time.
 Hold `SHIFT` and turn `SELECT` to edit them.
 This feature is on by default, and can be disabled via `SETTINGS > COMMUNITY FEATURES`.
   - Envelope 1 & 2.

 ## 3. General Improvements